 In recent years, the Company has chosen to combine the position of chairman of the board and principal executive officer.
-Mr. Denardo, who has served as the Company's President and Chief Executive Officer since September 1, 2017, was elected as the Chairman of the Board of Directors in May 2019.
-He previously served as the Company's Executive Vice President from 2008 until August 31, 2017 and has served as President and Chief Executive Officer of the Bank since May 2014.
+Mr. Denardo served as the Company's President and Chief Executive Officer from September 1, 2017 through

+December 2024.
+In May 2019, he was elected Chairman of the Board of Directors and currently serves as Chairman and Chief Executive Officer.
 Mr. Denardo has spent his long and distinguished career in banking and has held leadership positions in both state and national banking trade organizations.
-The Board of Directors determined that Mr. Denardo's knowledge of the Bank and the banking industry, combined with his Board experience, make him the logical and natural choice to serve as Chairman of the Board of the Company.
+The Board of Directors determined that Mr. Denardo's knowledge of the Bank and the banking industry, combined with his Board experience, made him the logical and natural choice to serve as Chairman of the Board of the Company.
 We believe the Board also benefits from the continuity that Mr. Denardo provides in chairing the Board.